 Trending: Telemedicine for Surgeons

 It’s hard to remember, but there was once a time when we just used our phones to talk.
-These days, we use smartphones for everything from controlling the thermostat in our living room when we are out and about, to navigating the best way home and ordering a ride to the airport.
-We do everything with our phones (sometimes even, make calls!), so it’s no surprise that telemedicine for surgeons is also creeping its way onto our smartphone’s capabilities.
-Using HIPAA-compliant video or texting technology, doctors – including surgeons – can now provide patients with quality care, without having to see them in person.
+These days, we use smartphones for everything from controlling the thermostat in our living room when we are out and about to navigating the best way home or ordering a ride to the airport.

 Telemedicine in Surgery: An Untapped Frontier

 It sounds like a totally modern phenomenon, but telemedicine is nothing new.
-It’s actually been around for decades in one form or another, such as a 1970’s partnership between the Indian Health Services and NASA (yes, that NASA) that provided Native Americans on the Papago Reservation in Arizona and orbiting astronauts with medical care.
-But it hasn’t exactly disrupted the regular healthcare system.
-Yet.
-That could all be about to change as surgeons and patients get more comfortable with using telehealth in surgery for digital consults and as more services are offered online.
+It’s actually been around for decades in one form or another, such as a 1970s partnership between the Indian Health Services and NASA (yes, that NASA) that provided Native Americans on the Papago Reservation in Arizona and orbiting astronauts with medical care.

-Why isn’t Telemedicine for Surgeons Used More?
+Why Isn’t Telemedicine for Surgeons Used More?

 “Direct-to-consumer virtual specialty and chronic care are largely untapped frontiers,” says Emily Zuehlke, Consultant at the Advisory Board, a firm helping healthcare organizations improve their performance.

-Below we will explore why telemedicine for surgeons hasn’t been fully adopted.
+Below, we will explore why telemedicine for surgeons hasn’t been fully adopted.

 Telemedicine in Surgical Care: The Patient’s Perspective